#treatment - Knee

 ‘Osteotomy’ means ‘cutting of a bone’.
 There are various different types of osteotomy.
 If there is a varus deformity in the knee then probably the best osteotomy is a medial opening wedge proximal tibial osteotomy.
 For valgus deformities, probably the best osteotomy is a distal femoral lateral opening wedge osteotomy.
 With these osteotomies, the bone (either the femur or the tibia) is cut, the alignment of the bone is corrected, the gap in the bone that this causes (which is wedged-shaped) is filled with bone graft, and the position of the bone is then held with a metal plate and screws.
 The bone then heals up just like a fracture does.
 The angle of correction of the osteotomy is calculated so as to take the weight-bearing axis away from the damaged compartment and across, slightly more into the other normal side.

 Prior to any potential osteotomy being performed, first it is essential that full-length standing weight-bearing views of both legs are obtained, to allow accurate measurement on the actual deformity in the knee.
 From this, one can calculate the number of degrees of angular correction required and hence the size of the osteotomy wedge.

-(This is an Arthrex Titanium Puddu Locking Plate with an Osferion bone-substitute wedge.)
+(This particular plate is an Arthrex Titanium Puddu Locking Plate with an Osferion bone-substitute wedge.)